theandrelima/nornflow/docs/jinja2_filters.md

 ## Filter Chaining

-Filters can be chained for complex transformations:
+Filters can be chained to perform complex transformations:

 ```yaml
 # Clean and format interface names